selmasorguc/JAP-Final-Backend/README.md

-# JAP MovieApp BACKEND
+# JAP Final Task
-## Junior Accelerator Program Task 1-2 Movie Application after review REFACTORING
+## Movie Application Back End

 Technologies used:
  - ASP .NET Core API

 # What is this project about?

-This task is continuing on the original JAP Task 1.
-The goal is to fix implementation and architectural mistakes made.
+This is a .Net Core Web Api application created with three main functionalities:
+1. Getting, creating and updating media that can be of Movie or Tv Show type.
+Also, searching and filtering media based on ratings so that top rated display can be provided on the front end.
+2. Screening creation and buying tickets
+3. User log in and registration, as well as impementation of two main user roles (regular user and admin)

-The solution is structured in 3 main parts:
+The solution is structured in 3 parts:

 ### CORE
  Consists of: